 - Store First was paying commission of 12% to CL&P. Payment of such a high level of commission to an unregulated business was very serious cause for concern, given how the investment was being marketed.
-How Store First was funding such levels of commission alongside guaranteed income payments and guaranteed buy backs called the nature of the Store First investment into serious question. - Of at least some of the issues with Store First which were of sufficient concern for it to suspend acceptance of the investment in August.
+How Store First was funding such levels of commission alongside guaranteed income payments and guaranteed buy backs called the nature of the Store First investment into serious guestion. - Of at least some of the issues with Store First which were of sufficient concern for it to suspend acceptance of the investment in August.

 On the latter point, Carey suspended acceptance of new investments in Store First in August 2012.
 It has not confirmed the date at which this suspension was placed.
 But it has provided details of an internal meeting, which took place on 15 August 2012, at which concerns about Store First were discussed.
 And it has provided a copy of an internal email dated 17 August 2012 which says new investments in Store First had been suspended.
-So it seems likely the decision to suspend new investments in Store First was taken during or shortly after the 15 August 2012 meeting, and that Ms S's investment therefore post-dates the suspension.
-If that is the case it is not clear why Carey went ahead and sent the money to Store First from Mr S's SIPP.
+So it seems likely the decision to suspend new investments in Store First was taken during or shortly after the 15 August 2012 meeting, which is around the same time as Mr B's investment.

-In any event, it is clear from the available evidence that by the date on which Carey sent cash from Ms S's SIPP to Store First Carey had the concerns that led to the suspension of the acceptance of new investments in Store First.
-As set out in the published decision the issues related to "Rental Income Process/Delays", "Sale Process/Delays", a tax investigation and that "the marketing material provided for a guaranteed rental income" but "only a small proportion of Store First investors were receiving the rental income as expected".
+However, I remain of the view its likely Carey was aware of at least some of the issues which eventually led to it suspending acceptance of Store First investments by July 2012.
+Or that it ought reasonably to have been aware.
+As set out in the published decision the issues related to "Rental Income Process/Delays", "Sale Process/Delays", a tax investigation and that "the marketing material provided for .... a guaranteed rental income" but "only a small proportion of Store First investors were receiving the rental income as expected".
+By June 2012 Carey had been accepting Store First investments for a number of months and these were issues it would have noticed over time, rather than ones which suddenly arose in August 2012.